Polyurethane can transform wood surfaces, adding both beauty and protection. But getting the right number of coats is key.

 No matter how tricky it might seem to use polyurethane, its advantages outweigh any disadvantages.
 It may take some getting used to, but it is a skill worth mastering for personal and professional reasons.

-Now that you know how many coats of polyurethane you need on your project, it’s important to get the timing right.
+Now that you know how many coats of polyurethane you need on your project, you also need to get the timing right.
 Check out our quick response on How Long to Wait Between Coats of Polyurethane on Hardwood Floors?

 5 thoughts on “How Many Coats of Polyurethane?”